 What Happens If I Test Positive?

-If you test positive for chlamydia, gonorrhea, or trichomoniasis, a consult and possible treatment will be provided.
+If you test positive for Chlamydia, Gonorrhea, Trich, BV, Yeast, Genital Herpes or UTI, a consult and possible treatment will be provided.
 Other positive tests will require a visit to your health care provider.

 It is crucial that you inform your sexual partners of your test results, whether they’re positive or negative.
 Sharing this information will help stop the spread of any infection and will allow your partners to seek testing and treatment immediately if necessary.

 Keep testing.
 Just because you’ve tested once does not mean that you shouldn’t test again.
 In fact, it’s common to get infected with certain STDs, including chlamydia and gonorrhea, multiple times. myLAB Box recommends that you test every few months, especially if you’ve received a positive result in the past.